on-device-ml/llamaratti/README.md

 - Displays the currently loaded model & Mac device model in the title bar
 - Allows selection of pre-defined prompts and remembers the ones you used previously in NSUserDefaults - toggle in shared.h
 - Displays timing for loading/prompt/response
+- Allows customizing additional per-model parameters

 ## Features - llamaratti-swift Demo App

 - Supports running in sandboxed mode
 - Drag/drop interface for querying image & audio files
 - Text chat capabilities via prompt/response windows, allowing you to query the currently loaded model pair
-- Load/select of downloaded model pairs
+- Load/select of downloaded model pairs &#129093;
     - Load from llama.cpp default cache folder - exists if you previously used **llama-mtmd-cli**/other llama tools to download models
     - Load from ~/Downloads folder
     - Load from user selected folder